 “We are hosts in the ocean, this is not our home.
 The ocean welcomes us and we have to respect it.
 Think about it this way, would you like if someone entered your house and started touching everything you have?
 Certainly not!
 So we dive, we look, we preserve what’s here and we leave.”

 If you bother the whales they can hit the boat.
 It has happened before and it won’t be the last time.
-Sometimes they “just” jump and splash the boat, people think it’s a cool thing to see, but it is not a show for tourists to enjoy.
+Sometimes they “just” jump and splash the boat, people think it’s a wonderful thing to see, but it is not a show for tourists to enjoy.
 It is a warning.

 There are strict guidelines for boats approaching the whales, it has to be done in a certain way so that the animals are aware of us and don’t attack or get hurt.
 This is a number one priority when choosing a company, and Arctic Sea Tour respected the whales entirely.